 Oftentimes it is during the "silence" that we can hear from Him the most.
 Our lives can become so cluttered with "noise" that we fail to recognize His presence in the "silent" moments of our lives.

 Elijah discovered that God had plans that he wasn't aware of.
-He gave Elijah three job assignments: anoint a foreign King (Hazael) that will destroy Israel, anoint Jehu King over the Northern Kingdom of Israel who will kill all the descendants of Ahab and Jezebel, and anoint Elisha to be prophet in your place.
+He gave Elijah three job assignments: anoint a foreign King (Hazael) that would destroy Israel, anoint Jehu King over the Northern Kingdom of Israel who will kill all the descendants of Ahab and Jezebel, and anoint Elisha to be prophet in your place.

 Ouch!
 How this must have hurt Elijah.
 Elijah knew that Hazael of Syria would come against his people.
 King Jehu would get to annihilate King Ahab and Jezebel, something no doubt Elijah would have liked to have done, and the last one must have been the most disturbing: to anoint Elisha to be prophet instead of him.